eppye-bots/wiki_for_rtd/deployment/run-as-service.rst

 -------------

 .. note::
-    I mostly use cron to start up at boot: '@reboot'.
+    I mostly use cron to start up at boot (@reboot).
 Simple, works fine for me.

 Below are some examples that run bots-webserver or jobqueserver as a daemon: